GETTING TO THE MUSEUM

 Closest subway stations are the R/M at Steinway Street and N/W at 36 Ave.
 Please check with the MTA for any service changes, especially on weekends.

-- Take the M (weekdays only) or R to Steinway Street.
+- Take the R to Steinway Street.
 Use the 34 Avenue exit near the end of train.
 Walk south along Steinway Street; turn right on 35 Avenue.
-Proceed three blocks to Museum entrance just past 37 Street
+Proceed three blocks to Museum entrance just past 37 Street (Please note: the M is not running in Queens due to an MTA planned service change through early 2024)

 - Take the E to Queens Plaza.
-Change to the M (weekdays only) or R and proceed to Steinway Street.
+Change to the R and proceed to Steinway Street.
 Follow the directions from the 34 Avenue exit as detailed above

 - Take the W (weekdays only) or N to 36 Ave (Astoria).
 Walk East along 36 Ave five blocks to 36 Street.
 Turn left and walk one block to 35 Avenue.
 Turn right and walk a half block to the Museum entrance between 36 and 37 Streets

 - Take the G to LIC-Court Square/45 Road.
-Transfer via underground tunnel to the E or M at Court Square/23 Street-Ely Avenue.
-Take the M (which runs weekdays only) directly to Steinway Street; otherwise take the E to Queens Plaza, then the R to Steinway Street.
+Transfer via underground tunnel to the E at Court Square/23 Street-Ely Avenue to Queens Plaza, then the R to Steinway Street.

 - Take the Q (weekdays only) to 57 St/7th Ave in Manhattan, transfer to the N/W to 36 Avenue (Astoria).
 Walk one block north to 35 Avenue.
 Turn right and walk to the Museum entrance between 36 and 37 streets